-The following procedure provides the steps necessary to perform Open-Short-Load (OSL) and Open-Short-Load-Thru (OSLT) calibrations.
-Calibration is done with the maximum 517 data points and is valid for 130 and 259 data point settings (default is 259).
+The following procedure provides the steps necessary to perform an Open-Short-Load (OSL) calibration.
+Calibration is done with the maximum 517 data points and is valid for 130 and 259 data point settings.
 Refer to Figure 4-1 for setup.